 We've got the first seven up and at least a dozen more coming in the next week or so.
 Hope you find them useful.
 Click on the image below to see them.

 Wheatstone Interviews the Broadcast Industry: Dave Supplee of Cumulus Media

 At our NAB 2016 booth, Scott Fybush has a talk with Dave Supplee, Regional Director of Engineering for Cumulus Media, about the difficulty of finding good, qualified engineers experienced with network-based technologies.

 Quality Control: Wheatstone Style

 It was another normal full-network test.
-As with every system we sell, we build the entire thing in house and then set it up as it's going to be used by the customer that commissioned it.
-We then fully burn it in and test it – every component as well as the way every component works with every other component.
-AND the way it all works with their other gear.
-For this system, though, because it was so big, we decided to add even more to it - to see if we could strain it.
+As with every system we sell, we fully burn in and test it – every component, the way every component works with every other component, AND the way it all works with other gear in the customer's studios (via our ACI and, of course, AES67).
+For this system, commissioned by a Wheatstone customer, because it was so large, we decided to add even more to it and see if we could strain it.
 We are happy to say that it performed perfectly.

 AND, there's an IP Radio link!

 VoxPro: Aug 2016 Radio World: Alan R Peterson has written a great piece on VoxPro6, and has given us permission to share it.

 Some years ago, something epic began happening with radio contest callers: They stopped asking if they were the “ninth caller;” they already had their radios turned down, and they were as tight in their responses as the jock was in his/her performance.